BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/README.md

 For additional material you can check [images](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/tree/main/images_simulide) and [video](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/tree/main/video_simulide) of the project running on SimulIDE.
 You can also see a summary and code in pdf [here](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/blob/main/code_and_summary.pdf) (in Portuguese)

+## Hardware choices

+You can see [here](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/tree/main/images_datasheet_mosfet) (in Portuguese) the chosen MOSFET transistor, the important properties are highlighted.
+To see the jusfication of this MOSFET and other harware choiceslook [here](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/blob/main/Hardware_choices.pdf) (in Portuguese)